grasbergerm/Fibonacci/README.md

 We use the same idea but with recursion for fast_fib.
 Using a helper function is necessary because calls to fast_fib only have knowledge of n, whereas we need the ability to remember n and two sequential numbers of the fibonacci sequence.
 The recursive calls perform the same function as iteration in the previous function, fib_sum.
-If there are more numbers in the fibonacci sequence to calculate (n is not zero) then we simply call fib_helper with the values b for a and a+b for b.
+If there are more numbers in the fibonacci sequence to calculate (when n is not zero) then we simply call fib_helper with the values b for a and a+b for b.
 Finally when we've finished these recursive calls and additions n is equal to zero and we return a, the nth fibonacci number.